 - Globally installed - Homebrew tools are globally installed, meaning they affect all other projects.
 That leads to unpredictable behavior as one project requires an upgrade that ruins another project, and Homebrew doesn't offer a way to switch between versions.

-So no, “just installing” isn’t viable at all.
-That's not a Homebrew problem because Homebrew was never designed to solve versions, but for our needs we must find a solution that installs exactly the right versions on all developer machines and environments.
-Let's go explore the tools are designed for that.
+So no, “just installing” isn’t viable at all, we must find a solution that installs exactly the right versions just for our project, across all developer machines and environments.
+Let's go explore some tools that are designed to do that.

 asdf